telegie/librgbd/README.md

 While the easiest way to capture our .mkv files is using Telegie (https://apple.co/3qaycil), librgbd aims and is designed to support RGBD videos recorded from any RGBD camera or application.

+A web 3D video player is available at https://telegie.com/file-player.

 ## Usage

 ### Python via Pypi (Mac and Linux)